 7. I speak for myself and myself alone

 In that sense and with the exception of the page on the Lares Viales, which are a special case with particular traits, every closer look at individual Iberian gods is structured in a way that makes a clear distinction between the existing information, the theories that have been put forward, my work hypothesis and, based on it, my ideas for a modern cult.
 Let me stress that: my ideas!
 I’m not offering dogmas or commandments, just suggestions.
-And I have no stake in most of them, since I don’t most worship most of the gods listed here, not because I have anything against Them, but because each person has its preferences and mine include a limited group of Iberian deities.
-But as a matter of consistency and since my interests and not other people’s, I offer ideas for different cults – even those I don’t practice – delineating the work hypothesis they’re based on and distinguishing them from the historical information.
+And I have no stake in many of them, since I don’t worship most of the gods listed here, not because I have anything against them, but because each person has its preferences and mine include a limited number of Iberian deities.
+But as a matter of consistency and since my interests and not other people’s, I offer ideas for different cults – even those I don’t practice – delineating the various work hypothesis they’re based on and distinguishing them from the historical information.
 It is the most honest and open way to do it and allows for those reading the texts to make their own conclusions, take it or leave it and, if you so wish, formulate your own hypothesis.
 If that results in cult and conception variations, so be it.
 Diversity is natural and it should be accepted as such;

 8. Change is a constant part of life